AdamGonda/radix-links/talk.md

 ## Q&A

 12
+Now it's time to a quick Q&A

 ## Thanks

 13
 I created a repo with a few useful links which you can check out here

-I posted this link in the teams group so you can find it there
+I will post a link to the slides in the group later